 Recanalisation means reopening.
 It is a non-surgical procedure, which involves in the clearing of blockages formed in the fallopian tubes.
 Globally, 1 in every 4 women becomes a victim of female infertility.

-Blockage of the fallopian tubes is due to the debris deposits in the fallopian tubes, and even a serious infection can cause of blockage.
+Blockage of the fallopian tubes is due to the debris deposits in the fallopian tubes, and even a serious infection can cause of the blockage.

 About 90 percent of the cases, when the fallopian tubes are blocked, at least one blocked fallopian tube is opened and by which normal functions can be restored.
 And, this can be of help to about a quarter of couples to conceive mostly within a cycle or two.

 With the Hegde Fertility advanced surgical procedure put to use, it has become less expensive and the chances of conceiving rise to considerable levels.
 So you should never neglect when there is a sign of blockage.
 Get it immediately checked by the best Infertility Specialist.
-Call us on 040-4260 7310 for details on IUI cost.
+Call us at 040-4260 7310 for details on IUI cost.

 Imaging tests can help Hegde Fertility’s Infertility specialists to conclude whether there are any blockages in one or both fallopian tubes.
-If the test is proven positive, cannulation procedure can be successful when the blockage is at the tube closest to the womb (uterus) called a proximal tubal obstruction.
+If the test is proof positive, cannulation procedure can be successful when the blockage is at the tube closest to the womb (uterus) called a proximal tubal obstruction.
 And, the same procedure can be conducted for the mid tubal blockage.

 In this procedure, the doctor prescribes antibiotics and pain medication when it is necessary.